 - Signatures that seem to be forged

 Neglect happens when caregivers don’t tend to an older person’s needs.
-It can mean not giving him enough food, water, clothing, housing, and medications or not helping him bathe, dress, or pay the bills.
+It can mean not giving them enough food, water, clothing, housing, and medications or not helping them bathe, dress, or pay the bills.
 Abandoning the person completely is also a type of abuse.
-Sometimes a caregiver knows he’s neglecting the person, but others may not know they’re doing anything wrong.
+Sometimes caregivers know they are neglecting the person, but others may not know they’re doing anything wrong.

-If an older person isn’t getting the care he needs, you may notice:
+If an older person isn’t getting the care they need, you may notice:

 What You Can Do